chrislewisdev/chrislewisdev/_posts/2017-08-20-react-without-npm-babel-webpack.md

 ### I want all the extra tooling but don't want to set it up myself

-The React website has a list of [Starter Kit](https://reactjs.org/community/starter-kits.html) projects that can help you get up and running quickly!
+The React website has a ["Create a new React App"](https://reactjs.org/docs/create-a-new-react-app.html) that will probably point you in the right direction!

 *Update 11/10/2018: Originally I was referring to the [Fountain](https://github.com/FountainJS/generator-fountain-react) project, but this doesn't seem to be recently maintained and the original website domain no longer belongs to them.
 Use with caution.*